In this topic:

 This video demonstrates the steps described in this article.

 Here are the steps involved in butterflying a whole chicken.
+This process is also known as spatchcocking.
 By removing the backbone and the breastbone (also called the keel bone), a whole chicken lays flat on the grill and cooks more evenly, since all the meat is about the same thickness.
 It makes for a nice presentation, too.

 Another advantage of butterflying a chicken is that it makes separating the two halves easy, either before or after cooking.

 Click on any of the pictures to view a larger image.

 Start with a whole broiler/fryer chicken weighing 3-1/2 to 4 pounds.
 Two such birds are shown in Photo 1.

 Remove the neck and giblets from the body cavity, then trim away any excess fat from around the cavity opening (Photo 2).

 Position the chicken so the back is facing up and the drumsticks are pointing towards you.